-Adenoid cystic carcinoma caregiver: Finding the right treatment plan for
+Adenoid cystic carcinoma caregiver: Finding the right treatment plan for my daughter

 When my daughter, Preslie, was eight years old, I noticed that her left eyelid seemed to be a little droopy.
 But I never expected it to be a type of cancer called adenoid cystic carcinoma of the lacrimal gland.
 Her left eye just was not symmetrical with her right eye.
 I didn't want her to feel embarrassed about it, so I didn’t bring attention to it.
 Her regular eye checkups never showed anything out of the ordinary discovered.